khaors/geocompr/main.md

 **tmap** is a powerful and flexible map-making package with sensible defaults.
 It has a concise syntax that will be familiar to **ggplot2** users and has a unique capability to generate static and interactive maps using the same code via a switch activated by `tmap_mode()` (see section \@ref(interactive-maps)).
 **tmap** is well documented in the vignettes [`tmap-nutshell`](https://cran.r-project.org/web/packages/tmap/vignettes/tmap-nutshell.html) and [`tmap-modes`](https://cran.r-project.org/web/packages/tmap/vignettes/tmap-modes.html).
-This section teaches how to make static maps with **tmap**, emphasizing aesthetic features and adornments commonly needed for clear and useful visualisations of raster and vector datasets we saw in the previous section.
+This section teaches how to make static maps with **tmap**, emphasizing aesthetic features and adornments commonly needed for clear and useful visualizations of raster and vector datasets we saw in the previous section.

 ### Basics